SimonCrouzet/PDBtoolkit/README.md

 ## License

-PDBtools is released under the MIT License.
+PDBtoolkit is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact & Contributing

-We welcome contributions to PDBtools!
+We welcome contributions to PDBtoolkit!
 If you have ideas for new features or improvements, please open an issue or submit a pull request on our GitHub repository.

 For questions, suggestions, or issues, please contact the project maintainer.
 You can also open an issue on our GitHub repository for bug reports or feature requests.